BFCmath/RustLearn/README.md

 # Learn Rust
 Welcome to my Rust self-learning repository!
 This repository serves as a personal tracker for my progress in learning Rust, combining both theory and practice.
+If you're also on the journey to learn Rust, feel free to use this repository as a resource.
 ## Resources
 + **Theory**: Follow the official Rust documentation [here](https://doc.rust-lang.org/rust-by-example/index.html).
 + **Practice**: Work through exercises from the [Rustlings repository](https://github.com/rust-lang/rustlings).